mcdafydd/scini-cockpit/README.md

 ## Rebuilding Cached Services

 If you've built the stack at least once, the cloned git repositories will be cached in that RUN layer of its container.
-If you need to force Docker to pull down changes from the remote repository, rebuild that one service like this:
+If you need to force Docker to pull down changes from the remote repository, remove any named volumes and then rebuild that one service like this:

 ```
-docker-compose -f docker-compose-dev.yml down -v
+docker-compose -f docker-compose-dev.yml down -v SERVICE_NAME
 docker-compose -f docker-compose-dev.yml build --no-cache SERVICE_NAME
 ```

-After it's been built you can `up` the stack as normal.
+After it's been rebuilt you can `up` the stack as normal.

 In this context, SERVICE_NAME is the name given to the service in the docker-compose YAML file you're using.
 For dev, those names are 'openrov', 'fwdcam-mock', etc.

+If you want to simply rebuild the entire stack just run:

+`./rebuild-dev.sh`